hpe-storage/hpe3par-examples/docs/3par_volume_plugin_install_flexvolume.md

-# Exercise 5: Install the HPE 3PAR Volume Driver for Docker version 3.3
+# Exercise 4: Install the HPE 3PAR Volume Driver for Docker version 3.3

+# DEPRECATED with release of 3PAR/Primera CSI Driver

 Adapted from the official HPE 3PAR Volume Driver documentation found on their Github page: [HPE 3PAR and Primera Volume Plugin for Docker](https://github.com/hpe-storage/python-hpedockerplugin/)